 How To Harvest Cilantro

 Harvesting is easily the most exciting part of growing plants.
 Harvest cilantro leaves individually if you only need a few.
 When harvesting cilantro in larger quantities, it’s best to leave a minimum of 1-2 inches of stem above the soil’s surface, preferably with a few lower leaves still in place to sustain the herbs until the plant grows back.
-Use sharp, sterilized garden shears or snips to cut the stems cleanly.
+Use sharp, sterilized garden shears, Felco 321 Harvesting Snips, or Felco 322 Long Reach Harvesting Snips to cut the stems cleanly.

 When growing cilantro in limited quantities, it is best to take only a small section of the plant at a time to ensure your herbs grow back properly.
 In addition, the cilantro herb can take on a bitter taste when the plant flowers and goes to seed.
 The leaves will be less-desirable at that time, so it’s better to harvest before the plant bolts.